 - forget to take your insulin, or

 To check for ketones, you can:

 - test your blood (using a monitor that can test for both glucose and ketones in your blood) OR

-- test your urine (using urine test strips available where you access your blood testing strips).
+- test your urine (using urine monitoring strips available where you access your blood monitoring strips).

 Ketoacidosis during pregnancy

 The risk of ketoacidosis increases during pregnancy and is very dangerous, especially for the baby.
 It is important to go to a hospital immediately if your blood glucose levels are high and there is any sign of ketoacidosis (blood ketones more than 0.6 or urine ketones more than 1+).